+(iv) any recommendation regarding the amount or format of the environmental performance guarantee; and

+(v) advice as to whether the applicant would be subsidized so as to be given an artificial competitive advantage with respect to land-based miners.

+[(b bis alt) 2bis.
+The Commission may delay its reports and recommendations under regulation 12(2) by a further 90 Days, if additional information or consultations with experts are necessary] [Russia]

-- (iv) any recommendation regarding the amount or format of the environmental performance guarantee; and - (v) advice as to whether the applicant would be subsidized so as to be given an artificial competitive advantage with respect to land-based miners. - (b ter.)
-Any advice or reports sought by the Commission or the Secretary-General from competent independent experts persons in respect of the application [the Environmental Plans] [environmental matters] to verify, clarify or substantiate the information provided, methodology used or conclusions drawn by an applicant; [NORI, TOML, BMJ delete b.ter. entirely] - (c) The Any previous operating record of responsibility of the applicant [including in relation to mining activities within other jurisdictions] [Germany remove brackets] [, as well as the applicant's performance during the exploration stage, including the quality of annual reports and baseline data, and the results of test mining activities [NORI, TOML, BMJ delete] [Germany delete brackets]; - (c) bis.
-The previous operating record of the Sponsoring State(s), and the Sponsoring State(s)' technical resources and enforcement capabilities to monitor and enforce the applicant's compliance with the Rules of the Authority;
+(b ter.)
+Any advice or reports sought by the Commission or the Secretary-General from competent independent experts persons in respect of the application [the Environmental Plans] [environmental matters] to verify, clarify or substantiate the information provided, methodology used or conclusions drawn by an applicant; [NORI, TOML, BMJ - delete b.ter. entirely]

+(c) The Any previous operating record of responsibility of the applicant [including in relation to mining activities within other jurisdictions] [Germany - remove brackets] [, as well as the applicant's performance during the exploration stage, including the quality of annual reports and baseline data, and the results of test mining activities] [NORI, TOML, BMJ - delete] [Germany - delete brackets] [, if any] [Russia];

-[Germany remove brackets] [Nauru, NORI, TOML, BMJ delete entirely] - [(d) any objectives or measures established in the relevant Regional Environmental Management Plan.]
-[Germany] - (d) any objectives or measures established in the relevant Regional Environmental Management Plan.
+[(c) bis.
+The previous operating record of the Sponsoring State(s), and the Sponsoring State(s)' technical resources and enforcement capabilities to monitor and enforce the applicant's compliance with the Rules of the Authority;] [Germany - remove brackets] [Nauru, NORI, TOML, BMJ; Russia; Nauru; China - delete entirely] [[](d) any objectives or measures established in the relevant Regional Environmental Management Plan.[]] [Germany] [Russia - remove brackets / NORI, TOML, BMJ; China - delete sub-para (d) entirely]

+(d) any objectives or measures established in the relevant Regional Environmental Management Plan.